Steel material properties

 Hot rolled steels

-For hot rolled carbon steels, the number quoted in the designation is the value of yield strength for material up to 16 mm thick.
-Designers should note that yield strength reduces with increasing plate or section thickness (thinner material is worked more than thick material and working increases the strength).
-For the two most common grades of steel used in UK, the specified minimum yield strengths and the minimum tensile strength are shown in table below for steels to BS EN -2[1] .
+In hot rolled carbon steels, the designation number indicates yield strength for materials up to 16 mm thick.
+Designers should note that yield strength declines with increasing thickness (thinner materials are worked more, enhancing strength).
+The table below illustrates specified minimum yield strengths and minimum tensile strengths for the most common UK steel grades as per BS EN -2[1].

-The UK National Annex to BS EN -1-1[2] allows the minimum yield value for the particular thickness to be used as the nominal (characteristic) yield strength fy and the minimum tensile strength fu to be used as the nominal (characteristic) ultimate strength.
+The UK National Annex to BS EN -1-1[2] permits using the minimum yield value for specific thickness as the nominal (characteristic) yield strength fy and the minimum tensile strength fu as the nominal (characteristic) ultimate strength.

-Similar values are given for other grades in other parts of BS EN and for hollow sections to BS EN -1[3] .
+Similar values are available for other grades in other BS EN sections and for hollow sections per BS EN -1[3].

 top]